ZacPearce/FCCoders/README.md

 4. Select '**Pages**' on the left hand side under the '**Code and Automation**' section.
 5. Under the '**Build and Deployment**' section, click on the dropdown menu and select '**Main**'.
 6. Next to the '**/(root)**' button select '**save**'
 7. An automated message will appear saying that Deployment is ready.
+8. Refresh the page and a link should appear at the top of the page.
-8. Click on the link to go to the live deployed page.
+9. Click on the link to go to the live deployed page.

 # Credits